10 Jobs That Are Impossible To Explain To Your Parents

-With industry-shifting changes in technology in recent years, many parents have no idea what their adult kids actually do for a living.
-But they want to understand.
+The rise of big data, social media, and the ongoing digital transformation of just about everything means that today’s workplace is vastly different from just a decade ago.

-That’s a big reason why LinkedIn, the world’s largest professional networking site, launched its annual “Bring In Your Parents Day” last year.
-This week, the company will again invite employees’ parents to visit the office on Nov.
-6 to attend presentations and tag along with their children to learn more about their work.
+In a recent global survey of 16,000 adults, LinkedIn found that one out of every three parents have a hard time understanding what their child does for a living.
+Two thirds of parents want to learn more, and half think that they could support their child better if they did.

-In its 2013 global survey of 16,000 adults, LinkedIn found that one out of every three parents has a hard time understanding what their kids’ jobs require.
-Two thirds of parents want to learn more, and half think that they could better support their children if they did.
+“Given all of the new types of jobs created over the past few years, it’s understandable that a lot of parents may not understand what their kids actually do at work each day,” said Pat Wadors, vice president of talent at LinkedIn.

-The survey identified the 10 jobs that are most misunderstood around the world.
+The survey found the 10 jobs that are most misunderstood around the world.
 We’ve broken them out, along with an explanation for any struggling parents.

 How to explain it to your mum: You match up people who have money with people who need it, by helping companies issue bonds and equity shares and helping companies buy other companies.